-As at 30 June 2020, the Panel's staff comprised five women and three men.
-Three of the Panel's eight staff were aged 40 or younger, three were in the 41 to 50 age bracket and two were over 50.
-The ethnicity and disability profile of the staff, together with the break-down of their work categories, is shown in the table overleaf.
+As at 30 June 2021, the Panel's staff comprised five women and three men.
+Three of the Panel's eight staff were aged 40 or younger, two were in the 41 to 50 age bracket and three were over 50.
+The ethnicity and disability profile of the staff, together with the break-down of their work categories, is shown in the table on the following page.